croct-tech/plug-js/docs/quick-start.md

 </script>
 ```

-When identifying a user, the personalization engine automatically takes care of unifying sessions and profiles for you
+When identifying a user, the personalization engine automatically takes care of unifying sessions and profiles
-in the background — no need to add a single extra line of code.
+in the background — without a single extra line of code.

 > Never use guessable attributes as an identifier, such as email, phone, or incremental IDs.
 Instead,
 > we strongly recommend using a cryptographically-secure UUID v4 generator.